pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 For example:

-1."Many" people gathered near an accident.
+1. "Many" people gathered near an accident.

-2."Few" people attended the meeting.
+2. "Few" people attended the meeting.

-Adjectives of Number: They describe the number of people, things or places spoken of.
+Adjectives of Number: They describe the number of people, things, or places spoken of.
 For example:

 1. I bought "two" shirts for Diwali.